Tabfires/Creditcard_fraudcheck_ML/README.md

 Project successful score - 6/10.

-# Project successful score is the personel score i give myself how satisfied i am with this project .
+Project successful score is the personel score i give myself how satisfied i am with this project .

-2. Second is the Taxi tip prediction
+# Taxi tip prediction
+2.Second ML Project to check Taxi tip predictions

 We used skLearn and SnapML Libs